Wayne Arnold

 Wayne Arnold (born May 16, 1984) is an American professional basketball player.

-For the most part of his career, he played for professional basketball teams in Japan.
+For most of his career, he played for professional basketball teams in Japan.

-His greatest accomplishment was in 2016, when he was elected Most Valuable Player at the 2016 FIBA Africa Club Championship in Cairo, Egypt.
+His greatest accomplishment was being elected the Most Valuable Player at the 2016 FIBA Africa Club Championship in Cairo, Egypt.

 In February 2020, Arnold signed with Zamalek for the 2020 BAL season.
 However, the BAL season was cancelled due to the COVID-19 pandemic outbreak.